f5devcentral/nginx_automation_examples/workflow guides/nginxaas-nap/Readme.md

 To visualize NGINX and virtual machine metrics effectively, you can leverage Grafana, a robust analytics and monitoring platform.
 With Grafana, you can create customizable dashboards that offer an intuitive interface for tracking various performance metrics.
 This makes it easier to gain insights and optimize your systems effectively.

-Within the repository, you'll find a dashboard.json file.
+Within the repository, you'll find a `dashboard.json` file.
 To use it, update the file with your resource group name, region, NGINXaaS name, and the names of your virtual machines.

-### Grafana Dashboard Templating Variables

 ```json
 "templating": {